stephanlphilips/pulse_lib/Readme.md

 * Support for calibarion arguments? -- this should be engineered well.
 * HVI2 integration
 * add DSP module (must also be C++)
+* add marker functions, put it in MW object
+* All qubit IQ things should be done in an object instead of list (better overview -- more generic)

 TODO bugs and small things to fix,
 * deal with names and units of the loops + setpoints variable